EvilDuck300/CS625_HW1/HW4_report.md

   * Public water supply withdrawals have been increasing with the population and development of  infrastructure.
 There is a noticeable upward trend from 1950 to 2005.

   Design Decisions & Customizations:
-   * To reinforce the idea of water, blue was chosen while data points are used to represent clearly the values  for each year.
-Gridlines were included to help structure the information.
+   *  To emphasize the concept of water, the color blue was used and data points were used to illustrate  the values for each year in a straightforward manner.
+The gridlines were included to help organize the  information.

 # Q2: Which of the end uses has contributed the most to the growth over time?